GSA/search-gov/CONTRIBUTING.md

 #### Make a Pull Request

 [Create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to propose your changes.
+A series of automated tests will run on [CircleCI](https://circleci.com/gh/GSA/punchcard), and a checklist will be automatically inserted into the body of the PR.
+You may ignore the following items:
+* If your changes will be tested manually, you have run bundle update and committed your changes to Gemfile.lock - N/A
+* PR title is either of the format SRCH-#### <description> matching the associated Jira ticket (i.e. "SRCH-123 implement feature X"), or Release #.#.# matching the release number
+* Your primary commit message is of the format SRCH-#### <description> matching the associated Jira ticket
+* You have specified an "Assignee", and if necessary, additional reviewers

-A series of automated tests will run on [CircleCI](https://circleci.com/gh/GSA/punchcard).
-If tests pass, your pull request will usually get reviewed and accepted within a few days.
+If tests pass and the other checklist items are complete, your pull request will usually get reviewed and accepted within a few days.

 #### Thank You